-Today the UCONN League numbers nearly 200 members, including women and men.
+Today the UConn League numbers over 150 members, including women and men.

 Twice a year we host a luncheon with an interesting local speaker, which is open to members and their guests.